Which Musical Instrument Amplifier? Your Options and Smart Advice

 Guitar Amps

 These are amplifiers especially made for guitars, with the purpose of coloring if not changing the resulting tone.
 They are available in combo or stack format.
-Combo amps are the most common because of their portability and convenience, these ones house both the amplifier section and speaker section in one cabinet.
-The “Stack” format feature dedicated housings for the amplifier section, called the amp head, and speaker cabinets.
+Combo amps are the most common because of their portability and convenience, these ones house both the music amp section and speaker section in one cabinet.
+The “Stack” format feature dedicated housings for the musical instrument amplifier section, called the amp head, and speaker cabinets.
 Further distinctions of guitar amps include solid state vs tube circuitry, and there’s also the latest digital modeling amplifiers that mimic the behavior of multiple amps packed in a single form factor.

 Guitar Amp Guides: